I’ve been putting off writing this post, for reasons that will become clear later. For now, suffice to say, my head has not been in the right place.

 So I have tried to soften a little.
-My wife Lizzie said she wanted me to be more juvenile, more playful, more fun – so I threw a glass of water over her.
+My wife Lizzie said she wanted me to be more juvenile, more playful, more fun – so I pinged her bra strap.
 Apparently, this wasn’t exactly what she meant.
-Nor was pinging her bra-strap whenever her back is turned or hiding her breakfast/drink/phone every time she glances away.
+Nor was hiding her breakfast/drink/phone every time she glances away.
 And shooting her in the back of the head with a Nerf gun was very much a bad idea.

 But things seem to be a little better.
 There are more pillow fights and visits to soft play, less arguing about risk assessments and budgeting.
 That’s one of the compromises you have to make as a parent.